-Your Pursuit boat is equipped with a custom tempered glass front windshield.
-The side glass is also tempered glass.
-Some components of the windshield assembly are powder coated aluminum.
+Your Pursuit boat is equipped with a custom powder coated aluminum windshield frame with tempered front windshield glass.
+The console side glass is also tempered glass.

 Care should be exercised to prevent damage to powder coated surfaces.
 If the surface is scratched, chipped or worn exposing the aluminum, it should be resealed to prevent corrosion from forming.
 If corrosion is allowed to form, it could cause the powder coating to bubble and lift away.
 Contact your dealer for repair service.